-- 1. Retrieve the server context identified by the IT_ContextAttributes::MQ_INCOMING_MESSAGE_ATTRIBUTES QName. - Cast the returned context instance to the IT ContextAttributes::MQMessageAttributesType type. - 3.
+- Retrieve the server context identified by the IT_ContextAttributes::MQ_INCOMING_MESSAGE_ATTRIBUTES QName. - Cast the returned context instance to the IT ContextAttributes::MQMessageAttributesType type. - 3.
 Invoke the getBackoutCount() function to access the current backout count.

-For more details about programming with Artix contexts, see Developing Artix Applications in C++.
+For more details about programming with Artix contexts, see the C++ Programmer's Guide.